zzxwill/odps/intl.en-US/Pricing/Billing.md

 Pay-As-You-Go for MapReduce

-In December 19, 2017, MaxCompute began charging for MapReduce tasks.
-The billing of a MapReduce computing task is calculated as follows.
+In December 19, 2017, MaxCompute began charging for MapReduce\(MR\) tasks.
+The billing of a MR task is calculated as follows.

 ```
 Computing Cost of One MR task = TotalTime x MR Price(USD)